-Imagine a child who has to attend school with no underwear or socks, who owns only one set of clothes, who goes to school without a jacket and wears sandals in the middle of winter.
+Imagine a child who attends school with no underwear or socks, who owns only one set of clothes, who goes to school without a jacket and wears sandals in the middle of winter.

-The stress and embarrassment of not having the “right clothes” can negatively affect that child’s self esteem and impact their ability to learn.
-Teachers and counselors tell us they know when children have received our services because they stand taller.
-They look like everyone else.
+The stress and embarrassment of wearing clothes that don’t fit can negatively affect that child’s self-esteem and impact their ability to focus.
+Teachers and counselors tell us that they know when children have received our services because they show more confidence.
+They come to school ready to learn.

 How we help